-Finally, delete all the playlists of your iTunes Library.
+Finally, delete all the playlists from your iTunes Library.
 And the mission of resetting the iTunes Library is accomplished.

-Part 3: How to reset the iTunes Library without losing data of it accidently by a powerful third-party tool
+Part 3: How to reset the iTunes Library without losing data of it accidentally by a powerful third-party tool

 Step-by-Step Guide to rebuild iTunes Library via iMusic